wondrousWebWorks/portfolio/README.md

 In order to fit the fantasy nature of the game, unconventional fonts were selected from **Google Fonts**.
 The selected fonts have to be slighty quirky and more cartoony in design, while still being legible.
 Sample phrases featured in the game were entered in **Google Fonts** to see how they were displayed.
 Ultimately, the fonts below were selected to be used in clearly defined areas in the game.

 - [Baloo 2](https://fonts.google.com/specimen/Baloo+2?query=Baloo+2) - used for all headings as well as links in the navbar
-- [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto+slab) - used for all text which is not a heading or a llink in the navbar
+- [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto+slab) - used for all text which is not a heading or a link in the navbar

+#### Icons

+At first an effort was made to use Materialize icons only, but it soon became apparent that they were too limited to meet design expectations.
+As such, all icons were taken from either [Materialize](https://materializecss.com/) or [Font Awesome](https://fontawesome.com/).

 ## Technologies Used